katjanakosic/mvst-github-search/README.md

    2. Install the necessary dependencies using `npm install`
    3. Start the client using `npm run dev`
 3. Server:
+   1. Generate a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) and copy the token to the `GITHUB_TOKEN` variable in [server/.env](server/.env).
-   1. Navigate to the server folder using `cd server`
+   2. Navigate to the server folder using `cd server`
-   2. Install the necessary dependencies using `npm install`
+   3. Install the necessary dependencies using `npm install`
-   3. Start the client using `npm run start`
+   4. Start the client using `npm run start`

 ## Usage
 1. Open http://localhost:5173 in your browser (Google Chrome is recommended).